boredzo/iso-8601-date-formatter/README.md

 ## How to test that this code works

+UPDATE from the year 2013: Conversion from the old make-based test monsters to modern OCUnit-based tests is underway.
+Contributions of new and old test cases will be greatly appreciated.

 'make test' will perform all tests.
 If you want to perform only *some* tests:

 ### Parsing